martenbjork/reorder-items/README.md

 ### Performance

-Performance tests and profiling can be run through the browser:
+Performance testing and profiling is done through the browser:

 https://reorder-items.netlify.app